ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Experiment Directory Structure
 --------------------------------
-When the user generates an experiment using the ``generate_FV3LAM_wflow.py`` script (:numref:`Step %s <GenerateWorkflow>`), a user-defined experimental directory (``$EXPTDIR``) is created based on information specified in the ``config.yaml`` file. :numref:`Table %s <ExptDirStructure>` shows the contents of the experiment directory before running the experiment workflow.
+When the user generates an experiment using the ``generate_FV3LAM_wflow.py`` script (:numref:`Step %s <GenerateWorkflow>`), a user-defined experiment directory (``$EXPTDIR``) is created based on information specified in the ``config.yaml`` file. :numref:`Table %s <ExptDirStructure>` shows the contents of the experiment directory before running the experiment workflow.

 .. _ExptDirStructure:

-.. table::  Files and sub-directory initially created in the experimental directory
+.. table::  Files and subdirectory initially created in the experiment directory
    :widths: 33 67

    +---------------------------+--------------------------------------------------------------------------------------------------------------+